LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

-As there is significant evolution of both the Microsoft and Mono *toolchains*--a fancy word we want you to know and a more elegant way of saying SDK--we'll issue updates to these notes.
+As there is significant evolution of both the Microsoft and Mono *toolchains*--a fancy word we want you to know and a more elegant way of saying SDK--we'll issue updates to this book.

 .. index::
    double: mono; installation